mattiamtzlr/ratatoskr/README.md

 [MinosMouse](https://github.com/epfl-cs358/2024fa-minosmouse) and
 [PicoMouse](https://github.com/epfl-cs358/2024fa-picomouse).
 We used their projects to get an idea of the needed components and the general layout of the software.
-We also used parts of their maze for convenience and to save on resources and waste, as remaking these would include a lot of material and time.
-More about this in the maze section.
+We also used parts of their maze for convenience and to save on resources and waste, because remaking these would use a lot of material and time.
+There is more about this in the maze section.

 <img align="right" src="./img/ratatoskr_myth.png" height="150">
-Finally, the name 'Ratatoskr' comes from Norse mythology and refers to a squirrel which runs through the world-tree Yggdrasil, carrying messages.
-We found this name to be quite fitting for our project, as Ratatoskr is one of the only creatures capable of traversing the complicated insides of Yggdrasil.
+Finally, the name 'Ratatoskr' comes from Norse mythology and refers to a squirrel that runs through the world-tree Yggdrasil, carrying messages.
+We found this name to be quite fitting for our project, as Ratatoskr is one of the only creatures capable of navigating the complex interior of Yggdrasil.
-For your enjoyment, here's an image from a 17<sup>th</sup> icelandic manuscript depicting Ratatoskr, taken from Wikipedia (public domain).
+For your enjoyment, here is an image from a 17<sup>th</sup> icelandic manuscript depicting Ratatoskr, taken from Wikipedia (public domain).

 <p></p>